eliasbnk/dev-setup/README.md

 next we will setup node with nvm

-### (note: I use node version 12.16.2 if you want to use the latest version, or any other version of node you're welcome to do so.)
+## (note: I use node version 12.16.2 if you want to use the latest version, or any other version of node you're welcome to do so.)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### example 1: for node version 12.16.2 preform 2 following commands skip example 2 & 3:
+## example 1: for node version 12.16.2 preform 2 following commands
+#  if you're going to set your node to verion 12.16.2 skip example 2 & 3
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 type the following into iTerm2:
 ```
 nvm install "v12.16.2"
 ```

-##### press Enter
+### press Enter
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 type the following into iTerm2: